project-koku/koku-metrics-operator/docs/csv-description.md

 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

 ## New in v2.0.0:
 * Adds metrics and report generation for resource optimization.
 This feature will collect additional usage metrics and create a new report in the payload.
-These metrics are disabled by default, but can be enabled by setting `disable_metrics_collection_resource_optimization` to `false`.
+These metrics are enabled by default, but can be disabled by setting `disable_metrics_collection_resource_optimization` to `true`.
 * Collect all available Prometheus data upon CR creation.
 This feature only applies to newly created KokuMetricsConfigs.
 The operator will check the monitoring stack configuration in the `openshift-monitoring` namespace.
 The operator will use the `retention` period set in the `cluster-monitoring-config` ConfigMap if defined, up to a maximum of 90 days.
 Otherwise it will fall back to collecting 14 days of data, if available.
 This data collection may be disabled by setting `collect_previous_data` to `false`.
 Turning this feature off results in the operator collecting metrics from the time the KokuMetricsConfig is created, forward.

 ## Limitations and Pre-Requisites